Exploring the Beautiful Lava Flow Trail at Sunset Crater National Monument

 From Sunset, you can continue on a 16 mile or so scenic drive to Wupatki, where you can take in many beautiful views including an overlook of the Painted Desert.

-It’s recommended to visit both Sunset and Wupatki National Monument since they are both within the same area and your ticket includes admission to both.
+I recommend visiting both Sunset and Wupatki National Monument since they are in close proximity and your ticket includes admission to both.
 At Wupatki, you will get the opportunity to explore ancient Pueblos.
-Along the short 1/2 mile round trip trail, you will get to take in the beauty of several pueblos, including the largest, the Wupatki, which was built in the 1100s with 110 rooms.
+Along the short 1/2 mile round trip trail, you will get to take in the beauty of several pueblos, including the largest, the Wupatki.
+This ancient pueblo was built in the 1100s with 110 rooms.

 Tips for Visiting Sunset Crater

-*Although the trail is short, you need to take your time.
-Remember that you are in high elevation (7000 feet) where the air is thinner.
+*Although the Lava Flow trail is short, you need to take your time.
+Remember that you are hiking at high elevation (7000 feet) where the air is thinner.
 If you are not accustomed to the change in altitude, you will likely have a harder time hiking than normal.
 You may be surprised at how much more difficult a simple walk becomes due to the lack of oxygen.

 *Drinks lots of water.
 You should always drink more water in dry, high altitude areas where you are more prone to dehydration.

 *Visit early in the day during the summer months.
-There is not much shade on the trails and it can easily feel much hotter than the actual temperature outside.
+There is not much shade on any of the trails.
+Thus, it can easily feel much hotter than the actual temperature says outside.
 A morning visit will be much more comfortable.
+As always in desert climates, it’s best to visit during the cooler months.

 Admission & Fees

 Sunset Crater is located at: 6082 Sunset Crater Road, Flagstaff, AZ 86004.
-Admission is $5 per person, good for 7 days at both Sunset and Wuptaki National Monuments.
-For a better value, I recommend the $80 annual National Park Pass, which admits you into any national park for 1 year.
+Admission $25 per vehicle, good for 7 days at both Sunset and Wupatki National Monuments.
+For a better value, I recommend the $80 annual National Park Pass.
+This pass is good for a year and easily pays for itself if you travel frequently.